 Caution: Spoilers ahead for Book One (The Knife of Never Letting Go)

-Next, Davy and Todd are required to brand the Spackle as if they were cattle (or, in one of many pointed analogies, Jews under the Nazi regime).
-And like the Jews, the Spackle end up as snow – burned-up ashes falling thick from the non-wintry sky.
+Next, Davy and Todd are required to brand the spackles as if they were cattle (or, in one of many pointed analogies, Jews under the Nazi regime).
+And like the Jews, the spackle end up as snow – burned-up ashes falling thick from the non-wintry sky.

 Women, led by Mistress Coyne of the healing center, take up arms against the tyranny of the men: they form “The Answer” [read: partisan resistance].
 The Mayor impresses Todd and Davy into “The Ask” [read: The S.S.].
 And both groups get a surprise as a third group joins the battle.